nova-model/nova-tutorial/episodes/06-Advanced-Data-Modeling.md

     type: Literal["home", "work"] = Field()
 ```

-2. Using the Address Model as a Nested Field (add code to `advanced_pydantic/src/advanced_pydantic/main.py`).
+2. Using the Address Model as a Nested Field (modify User model in `src/advanced_pydantic/main.py`).

-The User model contains:
+The User model now contains:

 - id: An integer that must be greater than 0 (default is 1).
 - name: A required string with at least 1 character (default is "someName").